Baasic/baasic-sdk-angularjs-articles/README.md

 ##### articleSettingsService

-Baasic Article Settings Service provides an easy way to consume Baasic Article Settings REST routes. `articleSettingsService` functions are not bound to a particular article and is meant to be used
+Baasic Article Settings Service provides an easy way to consume Baasic Article Settings REST routes. `articleSettingsService` functions are not bound to particular article items but are meant to be used on settings resources directly.

 * `get` - Gets article settings
 * `update` - Updates article settings